Mephiro/ARTSystem/README.md

 # TODO

 - [x] Test rotor in real condition with tracking activated
-- [ ] Merge gnuradio scripts into one for every satellites
+- [x] Merge gnuradio scripts into one for every satellites
+- [ ] Script for bladerf compatibility

 Everything is a big mess for now but it should works as espected.
 I will probably clean thing up with the time.